Monday, 16 July 2012

 Both estimates are actually high.
 In fact, the extinction rate we are witnessing these days is between 1,000 and 10,000 times higher than the natural extinction rate.
 Right now, one species is going extinct every 20 minutes.
 Yep.
 Other studies estimate that it’s 150-200 species per day.

-Enjoy this collection of extinction in the animal world before we, too, become extinct.
+Enjoy this collection of extinct animals before us, too, become extinct.

 Golden Toad, or Golden Toad of Monteverde or the Monte Verde Toad